YottaDB/YDBDoc/ProgGuide/isv.rst

 M Intrinsic Special Variables start with a single dollar sign ($).
 YottaDB provides such variables for program examination.
 In some cases, the Intrinsic Special Variables may be set to modify the corresponding part of the environment.

 .. note::
    None of the Intrinsic Special Variables can be KILLed.
-SETting or NEWing is generally not allowed, but is specifically noted in the descriptions of those that do.
+Setting or Newing is generally not allowed, but is specifically noted in the descriptions of those that do.

 ---------------
 $DEVICE